Understanding the Impact of Token Redundancy in Language Models

 Introduction

-GPT-3, RoBERTa, BART, and others.
+GPT-3, RoBERTa, and BART.

 Both BPE and SentencePiece models reserve tokens to represent the space